motkeg/linux-design/ex3/ex3.md

 will be located in `/usr/local/portage/sys-kernel/gentoo-kernel` directory, under a name similar to `gentoo-kernel-4.1.15-r1`.

-Follow the [Quickstart Evuild Guide][devmanual-quickstart] to initialize the ebuild:
+Follow the [Quickstart Ebuild Guide][devmanual-quickstart] to initialize the ebuild:

 ```bash